 Clearly tutors lead busy lives and with so much time spent delivering sessions, it would be understandable that they wish to avoid the classroom in their own time.
 However, Ivy Education has found that tutors embrace the opportunity for professional development.
 A group training session is a great opportunity to share best practice with fellow specialists seeking to help their clients farther.
 These sessions provide a platform to discover different techniques helps reinforce key tutoring methods.
 Crucially, the session allowed our tutors to unpack a topic important to many parents – priming tutees for school entrance exams.

 Equally important is the opportunity to meet other tutors.
 While tutoring involves plenty of client interaction, it can often feel like a solitary role – at least professionally.
 "I found the session really helpful as sometimes you can feel quite alone tutoring" explained one of the attendees.
 This week’s training explored various methods to engage young learners and allowed tutors a rare chance to discuss their own experiences.
-It’s not all listening and taking notes either – Michael kept tutors on their toes with several group exercises and humorous anecdotes from his own successful tutoring background.
-He’s still feeling buoyed by the experience.
-“It’s a real privilege to interact with our tutors and have them engage in a critical subject matter”.

 What makes training sessions special for Ivy Education?